-China Tries To Control Travel In And Out Of Wuhan To Stem Coronavirus Spread
+1st Case Of New Coronavirus Detected In U.S.

 Chinese authorities have come up with a new test for diagnosing the virus, Beaubien says, and are calling on people to take measures to prevent its spread such as covering their mouths when coughing or wearing face masks.
 These masks are reportedly selling out in stores and online retailers in the country.

 Wang says this virus is also concerning because there are still many aspects that aren't well understood by health officials.
 "The enemies are in the dark, and we don't know them," he said.
 "This new coronavirus is in the same family as SARS, but it's different from SARS."

-SARS, which is short for Severe Acute Respiratory Syndrome, killed nearly 800 people during an outbreak in 2003.
+SARS, which is short for severe acute respiratory syndrome, killed nearly 800 people during an outbreak in 2003.

-The World Health Organization has scheduled a meeting Wednesday to weigh whether the coronavirus should be declared an international public health emergency.
+The World Health Organization has scheduled a meeting for Wednesday to weigh whether the coronavirus should be declared an international public health emergency.

-Wang is invited to that meeting, and expects the idea of travel restrictions to be discussed.
-"It'll be a tough decision, and I don't want to be the person to make that decision," he says, given the sheer number of people on the move during the [Lunar New Year] holiday.
+Wang is invited to that meeting and expects the idea of travel restrictions to be discussed.
+"It'll be a tough decision, and I don't want to be the person to make that decision," he says, given the sheer number of people on the move during the Lunar New Year holiday.